Updated Aug. 5, 2024

 June 1983

-New music releases: Synchronicity - The Police; A Decade of Hits - The Charlie Daniels Band; No Parking on the Dance Floor - Midnight Star; The Wild Heart - Stevie Nicks
+New music releases: Synchronicity - The Police; A Decade of Hits - The Charlie Daniels Band; Texas Flood - Stevie Ray Vaughan and Double Trouble; No Parking on the Dance Floor - Midnight Star

 On the 2nd Pete attends the opening night of David Bowie's "Serious Moonlight" tour at Wembley Arena.
 It is Bowie's first U.K. show in five years.